thehyve/puppet-podium/README.md

 A version of `ruby` before `2.4` is required. [rvm](https://rvm.io/) can be used to install a specific version of `ruby`.
 Use `rvm install 2.4` to use `ruby` version `2.4`.

-The tests are automatically run on our Bamboo server: [PUPPET-PODIUM](https://ci.ctmmtrait.nl/browse/PUPPET-PODIUM).

 ### Rake tests
 Install rake using the system-wide `ruby`:
 ```bash